hhenry01/ML-Motion-Blur/README.md

 Ex.
 python3 tracking.py Model.pt test_samples/person_standing.jpg 0
 ```
-tracking.py also contains the necessary functions to use this project's features
+tracking.py also contains the necessary functions to use this application's features
 in your own project's.
 ## Additional Credits
 A core component of this application was the [SORT](https://github.com/abewley/sort#:~:text=SORT%20is%20a%20barebones%20implementation,object%20identities%20on%20the%20fly.) algorithm.
 Their work is found in Backend/main_site/sort.py.